-At the Conservation College you can learn for a day, train in-depth at a week-long expedition, or build a career in outdoor education through one of our great apprenticeship programs which are designed to provide students with a variety of pathways for study.
+At the Conservation College you can learn for a day, train in-depth at a week-long expedition, or build a career in outdoor education through one of our seasonal programs which are designed to provide students with a variety of pathways for study.

-The Survival Scout apprenticeship runs April 8 – June 15, 2019 on Saturdays and includes participation in all our weekend workshops plus final graduation get-together, guidance through Wolf Journey Book IV – Trail of the Survival Scout and more.
+The Wilderness Survivor runs on Saturdays from April 6 – June 22, 2019 and includes participation in all our weekend workshops plus final graduation get-together, guidance through Wolf Journey Book IV – Trail of the Survival Scout and more.
 Costs including instruction, books, workshops and materials total $1,475.
 Click here for program details or go straight to our simple registration process.

-The Neighborhood Naturalist apprenticeship runs April 8 – June 15, 2019 on Saturdays and includes participation in all our weekend workshops plus final graduation get-together, plus guidance through the Wolf Journey Earth Conservation Courses with emphasis on Book I – Trail of the Neighborhood Naturalist.
-Costs total $975.
+The Neighborhood Naturalist runs on Saturdays from April 6 – June 22, 2019 and includes participation in all our weekend workshops plus final graduation get-together, plus guidance through the Wolf Journey Earth Conservation Courses with emphasis on Book I – Trail of the Neighborhood Naturalist.
+Costs total $1,475.
 Click here for program details or go straight to our simple registration process.